 Abstract— The objective of this research paper is to examine the prediction of heart diseases with three classification algorithms.
 Cardiovascular disease is one of the prevalent causes of death in the world.
 The healthcare industry has a significant role to play in terms of providing timely intervention to save lives of vulnerable patients and the current number of annual cases around the world in terms of statistics is still disturbing and calls for a campaign to improve the well-being of humans in countries where the rates are terribly high.

 The dataset used to perform this experiment is comprised of 253680 rows and 22 columns reflecting the input and target variables in the samples.
 The challenge brought by the imbalanced state of the dataset was resolved with the Scikit learn resampling techniques in python.
-Each sample contains 22 features, which was reduced to 17 features with recursive feature elimination method.
+Each sample contains 22 features, which were reduce to 17 features with recursive feature elimination method.
 The outcome of the experiments after training the three models with the heart disease dataset yielded the respective results %, %, and % models for the respective classification algorithms (Decision Tree, Support Vector Machine and Logistic Regression).
-Other activities like hyperparameter optimization and feature selection were explored to ensure the best effort on the predicted output variables.
+Other activities like hyperparameter optimization and feature selection was explored to ensure the best effort on the predicted output variables.
 The overall performance of the classification algorithms would be measured against the relevant evaluation metrics parameters before and after training of the models.

 Keywords— Cardiovascular Disease (CVD), Decision Tree, Support Vector Machines, Logistic Regression, Confusion Matrix, Recursive Feature Elimination)